Travel Beauty

 Oil Control on Flights with Blotting Paper

-A carry-on friendly flight oil-control routine for pre-landing shine, layovers, naps, sunscreen refreshes, and light makeup touch-ups.
+A carry-on friendly flight oil-control routine with PleasingCare format choices for pre-landing shine, layovers, sunscreen, and travel bags.

 Read guide →Travel oil-control hub